AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_pages/about.md

 Anyway, this is probably a good place to stop.
 There's more to my life than what I feel comfortable sharing here, but that's about the gist of my background and interests.
 If you made it this far, cool!
 You're still awake!
 Maybe we can chat sometime and get to know each other.

 At the end of the day, I'm just a [Real Human Bean](https://www.youtube.com/watch?v=-DSVDcw6iW8) who enjoys doing real human things.
-If that sounds like your cup of tea, go ahead and [get in touch](/contact/)—I'd love to hear from you!
+If that sounds like your cup of tea, get in touch—I'd love to hear from you!